PoneyUHC/PoneyUHC/README.md

 - 👋 Hi, I’m @PoneyUHC
-- 👀 I'm a french PhD student interested in almost every computer science field, and actually working mostly on rendering (Vulkan, pathtracing), artificial intelligence and cybersecurity.
+- 👀 I'm a french PhD student interested in almost every computer science field, and actually working around video games, artificial intelligence and cybersecurity.
-- 🌱 Currently, I am trying to find some good game ideas, and I study a bit about the linux kernel, and graphic programming through OpenGL
+- 🌱 Currently, I am trying to find some good game ideas, and I study a bit about the linux kernel, and graphic programming through OpenGL, Vulkan and a Path Tracing project
 - 📫 You can email me at uhc.contact@laposte.net, feel free to ping me !

 <!---